horker/oxyplotcli2/docs/md/New-OxyStemSeries.md

 ## DESCRIPTION

-Returns an OxyPlot.Series.StemSeries object that represents a series that plots discrete data in a stem plot.
+Returns an object that represents a series that plots discrete data in a stem plot.

 See [Stem plot](http://en.wikipedia.org/wiki/Stemplot) and [stem](http://www.mathworks.com/help/techdoc/ref/stem.html).